AI agent handoff

 PlayStation Portal ranks because it is excellent at one specific job: giving active PS5 households a comfortable second-screen device.
 Its large display and DualSense-style controls make more sense than a phone-controller setup, as long as the buyer understands it is not a standalone console.

-The main caveats are It does not run local games, so it cannot replace a Switch, Steam Deck, or PC handheld, Network quality, router behavior, and the PS5's state heavily shape the experience, Its library path is much narrower than Android, Nintendo, or PC alternatives.
-We would treat those as real buying filters rather than footnotes, especially if you are comparing it against cheaper or more specialized alternatives.
+Main tradeoffs: It does not run local games, so it cannot replace a Switch, Steam Deck, or PC handheld.
+Network quality, router behavior, and the PS5's state heavily shape the experience.
+Its library path is much narrower than Android, Nintendo, or PC alternatives.

 What stands out